 - Three nights in the Stockholm Hilton**** (super location)

 - A 75-minutes special amphibious bus tour over land and water

 - A 2-hours guided walking tour through Stockholm Old Town

 - Return Archipelago boat trip to Vaxholm Island (2x 65 minutes)

 - Lunch in Waxholm Hotell on Saturday

 - Great group of international people

 - A lifetime expat memory

 We will fly with Brussels Airlines direct from Brussels to Stockholm.
-Hand luggage (12kg) and a personal item is included.
-Checked luggage (23kg) is optional (book during your reservation).
+Flight to be announced.

 Who can join us?